aws-ia/taskcat/README.md

 Please report bugs here https://github.com/aws-quickstart/taskcat/issues

 ## What is taskcat?
-taskcat is a python Class that helps deploy your cloudformation templates in multiple regions.
-You can use taskcat by importing the module and creating a taskcat object.

-## Setting up Test Cases
+TaskCat is a tool that tests AWS CloudFormation templates.
+It deploys your AWS CloudFormation template in multiple AWS Regions and generates a report with a pass/fail grade for each region.
+You can specify the regions and number of Availability Zones you want to include in the test, and pass in parameter values from your AWS CloudFormation template.
+TaskCat is implemented as a Python class that you import, instantiate, and run.

+TestCat was developed by the AWS Quick Start team to test AWS CloudFormation templates that automatically deploy workloads on AWS.
+We’re pleased to make the tool available to all developers who want to validate their custom AWS CloudFormation templates across AWS Regions

+## Files you’ll need
+**config.yml** - This file contains the test cases **JSON input** - This file contains the imputs that you want to pass to AWS CloudFormation template that is being tested

-* Step 1 Define your test in the config.yml
+* Step 1 Building your configuration file
-* Step 2 Build a json input file for your cloudformation template.
+* Step 2 Building your JSON input file.

-### Step 1 Creating a config.ymal
+#### Step 1 Creating a config.ymal
 You can generate a sample config.ymal by running `taskcat -ey` The followup's command will create a sample config.yml
 ```